asreview/asreview-ranking-stability/README.md

+# DEPRECATED: No longer supported.
+Only works with version 0 of ASReview.

 # asreview-ranking-stability

 This is a repository containing some code to plot and investigate the rank stability of the predictions coming out of